A cyber security incident response plan should outline the general steps for responding to computer...

 3. The importance of privilege escalation

-The malicious actor’s motive may go beyond simply accessing the organization’s system or enter the organization’s user system.
+The malicious actor’s motive may go beyond simply accessing the organization’s system or entering the organization’s user system.
 What is of importance to consider is whether the privilege escalation that took place used a platform that can ultimately weaken an organization’s defences by, for example, running malicious codes in the organization’s system.
 So, whenever a privilege escalation is detected or suspected, it is crucial to establish the nature of the event and if it is a once-off event.

 4. How to protect your systems from privilege escalation

 The good news is there are precautions you can take to guard against privilege escalations.
-Some of these precautions include setting strong password policies, regularly scanning and updating systems and applications, removing unused user accounts and with it potential points of entry for attackers, and periodically change user credentials on all devices.
+Some of these precautions include setting strong password policies, regularly scanning and updating systems and applications, removing unused user accounts and with it, potential points of entry for attackers, and periodically changing user credentials on all devices.
 The great news is that the Plan4Continuity software platform is pre-loaded with all your organization’s cybersecurity incident response plans including one for each type of incident such as a privilege escalation.
 When activated by simply pushing a button, the system automates and streamlines the flow from selecting the type of incident (in this case, privilege escalation) to activating the correct sub-plans and workflows, while select staff and stakeholders are informed via text or email which actions to take.